 The Retreat informed the union about the looming layoffs during contract talks Tuesday.

 Jack Callaci, director of collective bargaining and organizing for United Nurses & Allied Professionals, which represents about 500 workers at the Retreat, said the layoffs highlight mismanagement among the hospital's administration.
 "For the past few years we have been told time and time again about how successful the Retreat has been, and now we find out they have squandered millions of dollars," Callaci said.
 "The programs they are getting rid of are the programs that used to set them apart.
-They are giving more money to paper-shuffling managers and eliminating counselors who work directly with patients."

 The Retreat was notifying people about the layoffs throughout the day Wednesday.